macrozone/tricotdesigner/app/collections.coffee.md

-	@Entities = new Meteor.Collection "entities"
+	@Elements = new Meteor.Collection "elements"